Hunt (2022 film): Plot

 After a long investigation, the men uncover the shocking truths about each other.
-Kim is part of a Southern uprising; he and his followers plan to assassinate the South Korean President for the Gwangju Democratic Movement, which resulted in the massacre of innocent civilians.
-Kim was also the client behind the assassination attempt in Washington D.C., and he shot the last assassin on purpose to prevent him from being interrogated.
+Jung-do is part of a Southern uprising; he and his followers plan to assassinate the South Korean President for the Gwangju Democratic Movement, which resulted in the massacre of innocent civilians.
+Jung-do was also the client behind the assassination attempt in Washington D.C., and he shot the last assassin on purpose to prevent him from being interrogated.

-Park, on the other hand, is revealed to be Donglim.
-In desperation, Park kills his own assistant and escapes Kim's pursuing agents to meet his handler and to receive his orders.
+Pyong-ho, on the other hand, is revealed to be Donglim.
+In desperation, Pyong-ho kills his own assistant and escapes Jung-do’s pursuing agents to meet his handler and to receive his orders.
 He is shocked to discover that the plan has changed, North plans to invade the South, and that he will be killed to prevent leaks.
-Kim saves Park from his handlers, hides his identity from the ANSP, and brings him into the plan to assassinate the South Korean President in Bangkok, Thailand.
-Park reluctantly agrees, but is worried because the assassination will be the signal for a military invasion by North Korea.
+Jung-do saves Pyong-ho from his handlers, hides his identity from the ANSP, and brings him into the plan to assassinate the South Korean President in Bangkok, Thailand.
+Pyong-ho reluctantly agrees, but is worried because the assassination will be the signal for a military invasion by North Korea.

-North Korean snipers and Kim attack the Presidential motorcade in Bangkok, but are stopped by Park, while Kim desperately tries to assassinate the president with his own hands.
+North Korean snipers and Jung-do attack the Presidential motorcade in Bangkok, but are stopped by Pyong-ho, while Jung-do desperately tries to assassinate the president with his own hands.
 Meanwhile, a planted North Korean agent detonates a bomb as a last resort; however, it fails to kill the President who manages to escape the explosion.
-Kim is caught up in the explosion and dies.
+Jung-do is caught up in the explosion and dies.

-After the incident in Thailand, Park visits Kim's family to deliver a tribute, then goes south to meet with Yoo-jeong and offer her an escape to America.
+After the incident in Thailand, Pyong-ho visits Jung-do's family to deliver a tribute, then goes south to meet with Yoo-jeong and offer her an escape to America.
 However, he is ambushed at the scene by other North Korean agents, as it is revealed that she was indeed a North Korean agent.
-As he dies, she sees the fake passport Park made for her, where the fake name held his surname, revealing how he cared for her and considered her to be his own.
+As he dies, she sees the fake passport Pyong-ho made for her, where the fake name held his surname, revealing how he cared for her and considered her to be his own.
 She goes on to shoot and kill at least one of the agents on scene, with other shots being heard off-camera, likely taking his advice to flee the country.